Luna command-line tool documentation

 as a special control character (pipe), we

-had to use quotes when specifying the alias
+use quotes when specifying alias

-on the command line above, i.e. alias="C3|C3-M1|C3-A1"
+on the command line, i.e. alias="C3|C3-M1|C3-A1"

 .
 This